 If you spliced the genes of Hillary Clinton, Madonna, Heidi Fleiss and Margaret Thatcher, you might have someone like Victoria Woodhull.

-- Steve Murray, Star-Telegram review of America's Victoria
+- Steve Murray, review of the film America's Victoria

 first woman to run for president